Greek ship attacked in Red Sea by Houthis arrives in Aden with cargo | Law-Order

 Greek ship attacked in Red Sea by Houthis arrives in Aden with cargo

-The vessel's Athens based operator Mega Shipping and Greek shipping ministry officials declined to comment on the vessel's arrival.
-The Sea Champion was anchored in Aden port with its last position updated at 1211 GMT, according to data from ship tracking and maritime analytics provider MarineTraffic.

-The Greek-flagged bulker Sea Champion arrived in the southern Yemeni port of Aden on Tuesday after being attacked in the Red Sea in what appeared to have been a mistaken missile strike by the Houthi militia, sources said.
+The Greek-flagged bulk cargo vessel Sea Champion arrived in the southern Yemeni port of Aden on Tuesday after being attacked in the Red Sea in what appeared to have been a mistaken missile strike by Houthi militia, shipping and military sources said.

 France has provided navy escorts in recent weeks for some shipping traffic including French-linked vessels.